-1. Each county may submit one State Fair entry from class 50365 and one from 50366.
+Each county may submit two State Fair entry from class 50365.

 Build Your Future (SF 50365)

 Develop a Career portfolio, which includes the items listed below.
 Members are encouraged to spend more than one year involved in this project so they have time to thoroughly explore the learning modules and develop a greater understanding of planning and preparing for their future and develop a comprehensive career planning portfolio.
 The original OR photocopies of the completed activities from the project manual should be included in the portfolio.
 Each year enrolled in the project should build on previous year's learning experiences.